Shah-Abdul/ecomm-minikube/README.md

 ## Ports used by each service

-Since the application consists of multiple services deployed locally, we need to ensure that no 2 services use the same port.
+Since the application consists of multiple services deployed locally , we need to ensure that no 2 services use the same port.
 List of ports used and exposed by services is provided below.
 Please ensure that for any subsequent service/DB, a different port is used than the ones mentioned below:

 - DB for Authentication (MongoDB): 27017